juaneacha/where-to-invest/README.md

   - Calculating Fields

 - Problem Statement
-  - What’s currently the best state to invest in real estate?
+  - What’s currently the best state to maximize ROI in real estate?
-  - What states are currently growing economically?
+  - What states are currently growing economically based on GDP?
   - What states have the people with the highest personal income growth?

 ----
 ## Data Preprocessing